alihaskar/ob/README.md

 implementation is capable of performing upto 40M trades per second, when maintaining a set of upto 32 active Bids and 32 active Asks.

+# Implementation

+The current implementation supports the following command/trade types:

+* Market Buy/Sell orders; Buy/Sell orders take place immediate regardless the current market bidding/asking prices.
+* Limit Buy/Sell orders; Buy/Sell orders take place once the current market bidding price exceeds the current market asking price.
+* Conditional Buy/Sell Stop (Limit) orders; Buy/Sell orders which take place only when some prior market condition has been attained, after which they mature into either a market or limit order.
+* Cancel pending orders.

+With the following Time-In-Force (TIF) attributes:

+* Good Until Cancelled (GUC); comand remains in force until executed or until explicitly cancelled.
+* Immediate Or Cancel (IOC); command must be initiated immediately otherwise cancelled (partial fulfillment are allowed).
+* Fill Or Kill (FOK); command must be initiated immediately and must complete in its entirety (partial fulfillment is disallowed).

+All Or None (AON) commands are not yet supported.

 # Dependencies

 The following external dependencies must be satisifed to run the project.